stefoxp/knowledge/Agile/KanbanInAction/01_kanbaneros.md

 - Identify all the stages, from work entering to work leaving the team
 - Don't strive for perfection
   - Inspect and adapt
-- Work ins't done until it's producing value to the customer
+- Work isn't done until it's producing value to the customer
 - With a visualized workflow you can see:
   - Status of work
   - Potential problems such as work not progressing and piling up in a stage